zenmonkeykstop/qubes-doc.rtd/user/templates/debian/debian-upgrade.rst

 should be entered: ``dom0``, ``debian-<old>``, or ``debian-<new>``,
 where ``<old>`` is the Debian version number *from* which you are upgrading, and ``<new>`` is the Debian version number *to* which you are upgrading.
 The instructions may differ for certain releases.
-See `release-specific notes <#release-specific-notes>`__ for any instructions specific to your particular release.
+See :ref:`release-specific notes <user/templates/debian/debian-upgrade:release-specific notes>` for any instructions specific to your particular release.

 ::